 Dry pinto beans are very popular in the North and South Americas.
 One can buy dry beans in air-seal packets for extended use or canned beans for immediate to short term use from the super-markets.

 Dry beans can keep well for several months.
-Store in cool dry place, away from direct sunlight, humidity and excessive moisture.
+Store in cool dry places, away from direct sunlight, humidity, and excessive moisture.

 Fresh, immature beans can also be stored and used in a way similar to green beans.

 Cooking often requires soaking in cold water for 5-8 hours.
-They take more time to cook than most other dry beans varieties.
-They can also be boiled simmer for 1 hour or pressure cooked with soaking for 35 minutes.
-Soaking and boiling also helps eliminate anti-nutritional compounds and reduce flatulence.
+Pinto takes more time to cook than most other varieties of dry beans.
+They can also be simmered for 1 hour, or pressure cooked after soaking for 35 minutes.
+Soaking and boiling also help eliminate anti-nutritional compounds and reduce flatulence.

 Here are some serving tips: